 Diagnosis of Oligella infections is by culture.

-Because these organisms are rarely isolated, antimicrobial susceptibility data are limited; most are sensitive to beta-lactam antibiotics.
+Because these organisms are rarely isolated, antimicrobial susceptibility data are limited; most strains are sensitive to beta-lactam antibiotics.
 However, a beta-lactamase–producing strain and strains resistant to ciprofloxacin have been identified.